billroy/notesoup/INSTALL-Heroku.md

 You must be in the notesoup directory for the heroku command line tools to know which application to control:

 	$ cd notesoup

+Update the Note Soup code and restart the server:

+	$ git pull
+	$ git push heroku master

 Nuke your app and database, gone in an instant: